alexpdp7/titan-pocket-knowledge-base/README.md

 * USB Audio works, so you can use wireless USB audio headsets.
   Those didn't work in my previous Samsung A02s.
   Wireless USB audio headset often work better than Bluetooth headsets.
+* Network settings includes an option to show bandwidth usage on the status bar.

 # Launchers